KK365-learn/wildfire-watcher/README.md

 # Wildfire Watcher 🔥

-A web application to detect and monitor forest fire risks using weather and fire data.
-This app leverages OpenAI's GPT for risk analysis and NASA's FIRMS API for fire data.
+A web application for detecting and monitoring forest fire risks using real-time weather and fire data.
+It integrates OpenAI's GPT for risk analysis, NASA's FIRMS API for fire data, and the Weather API for up-to-date weather conditions.

 ## Features
 - **Forest Fire Risk Detection**: Analyze the risk level of forest fires based on weather conditions.